JNRowe/jnrowe.github.io/articles/tdd_distros.rst

        1 of   2 in testdoc
     ***Test Failed*** 1 failures.

-Hopefully, it is already clear how we use this.
 Each time we bump a package, or add a completely new package, we also commit a file containing a minimal series of tests that we consider important for the package.
 This allows us to almost instantly ascertain whether a future package bump breaks functionality we require.

 We also add a test *every single time* we fix a packaging bug, to make sure it doesn't come up again.
 A good example can be gleaned from a bug that was fixed